 Most of the time having a baby is a natural process.
-After a full-term pregnancy, a woman goes into labor on or near her due date and gives birth to a healthy baby.
-A day or two later she leaves the hospital to begin day-to-day life with her growing family.
+After a full-term pregnancy, women go into labor on or near their due date and give birth to a healthy baby.
+A day or two later they leave the hospital to begin day-to-day life with their growing family.
 But not all pregnancies go smoothly.
 Some women experience what doctors refer to as a high-risk pregnancy.

 A pregnancy is considered high-risk when there are potential complications that could affect the mother, the baby, or both.
 High-risk pregnancies require management by a specialist to help ensure the best outcome for the mother and baby.

 Reasons that a pregnancy may be considered high risk include:

 Maternal age.
 One of the most common risk factors for a high-risk pregnancy is the age of the mother-to-be.
 Women who will be under age 17 or over age 35 when their baby is due are at greater risk of complications than those between their late teens and early 30s.
 The risk of miscarriage and genetic defects further increases after age 40.